Cultural Experience Program (3 - 10 Months)

 Schools: Carihi Secondary School and Timberline Secondary School

-Campbell River school district offers a short term English immersion experience for international students.
+Campbell River school district offers a Semester English immersion experience for international students.
 Students can attend for as little as three months.
 Students will enroll in four high school classes and have the opportunity to attend our beginner to intermediate English language learning class if they choose.
 Students are encouraged to participate in our program activities and they can also join school clubs or community activities.

 *Students must turn 14 years old by Dec.
 31 of the year they enroll; students must complete the program in the semester they turn 19 years.